Trepanning: Myth of trepanation as a treatment for headaches

 After the retrieval of some skulls from the Neolithic era that showed signs of trepanation, in the nineteenth century, the false belief that these holes were drilled for the treatment of headaches or other neurological disorders started spreading.
 During the 1870s, the French anthropologist and physician Paul Broca found several European and South American children's skulls dating to the Neolithic age that were perforated surgically.
 Since no signs of fractures that could justify this complex procedure to relieve trauma were found, a debate emerged around why these children were subjected to trepanation while they were still alive.
 Broca theorized that this operation had a ritual or religious purpose, probably to remove "confined demons" inside the head of the patient, or to create healing or fortune talismans with the removed skull fragments.
+Superstitions were created by ancient settlers who believed that drilling a hole in the skull would release demons.
 However, he also suggested that the operation may have been performed to treat some infantile conditions such as febrile seizures to explain why it was performed only on children.
+Broca also concluded that trephination was mostly performed on live patients.

 Broca never mentioned headaches, though, and the association was established only several decades later by the world-famous Canadian physician William Osler in 1913.
 Osler misinterpreted Broca's words, and added other conditions such as "infantile convulsions, headache and various cerebral diseases believed to be caused by confined demons."
 Osler's theory was seen as particularly palatable by other armchair anthropologists, who were fascinated by the idea that folk traditions and/or myths could be linked with the treatment for common conditions such as migraine.
 Eventually, Broca's speculation came to be accepted as fact, and the myth was perpetuated by other historians and physicians.
 To this day, there's no credible evidence supporting this theory, especially since children are much less frequently affected by migraine and headache disorders than adults.
 Nevertheless, the myth persists.